Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/grid/equal-width/html/equal-width.md

 </div>
 ```

-Equal-width columns can be broken into multiple lines, but there was a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#flexbug-11) that prevented this from working without an explicit `flex-basis` or `border`.
-There are workarounds for older browser versions, but they shouldn't be necessary if you're up-to-date.
+Equal width columns can be broken into multiple lines, but there was a [Safari flexbox bug](https://github.com/philipwalton/flexbugs#flexbug-11) that prevented this from working without an explicit `flex-basis` or `border`.
+There are workarounds for older browser versions, but they shouldn’t be necessary if you’re up to date.

 ```html
 <div class="vf-container">